fluffydolphin/nota-RAT/README.md

 * * nota-RAT uses the vidstream library to get a live feed of the victim's screen
 * Wifi
 * * Using netsh not-RAT can get all ssids and security keys that the victim has connected to
+* OTP
+* * nota-RAT can be used with OTP to have a level of authentication

 ## How to install and run?